- Find the nearest route to your destination and locate timetables.

 Customer Code of Conduct

-StarMetro's Code of Conduct includes these guidelines:
+StarMetro's Code of Conduct for riding the bus includes these guidelines:

-- Respect other passengers' privacy
+- Please respect other customers' privacy

-- Use headphones with volume low
+- Please use headphones with volume low

-- No eating, smoking or littering
+- Eating, smoking or littering are not allowed

-- Respect transit property
+- Please respect transit property

 - Use StarMetro's services and facilities for transportation purposes only

-Please remember boarding is only allowed at designated StarStops as seen to the right.
+Please remember boarding is only allowed at designated Bus Stopsas seen to the right.
 Double-sided red and blue signs depicting route information are posted at all StarStops.
 Each StarStop features an octagonal pole for visually impaired patrons.
 In addition, each bus stop shows StarMetro's phone number and web address should a customer have a question while standing at the bus stop.
 Shelters are provided at many locations.
 Some shared stops may have a university sign blade accompanying the StarMetro sign blade.

 Need to figure out how to get to your destination, but you don't have a Ride Guide?
 Use our new Trip Planner.
 The Trip Planner provides step-by-step instructions on how to reach your destination using StarMetro buses.
 Just tell us where you're starting and where you're going and we'll do the rest.